 About half of DFC students say they want to major in a STEM field.
 First-year students interested in STEM majors had access to intensive one-to-one academic support starting this August to ensure they are ready for college-level math and science courses.

-“At Dougherty Family College, our goal is to eliminate the educational attainment gap,” said DFC Dean Buffy Smith about this robust, innovative school that is only the second Catholic university in the nation to offer such an associate degree program geared toward students from underserved communities.
+“At Dougherty Family College, our goal is to eliminate the educational attainment gap,” DFC Dean Buffy Smith said about this robust, innovative school that is only the second Catholic university in the nation to offer such an associate degree program geared toward students from underserved communities.
 “Thanks to 3M, we can prepare more scholars for STEM careers.”

 In addition, these STEM students will intern in science and engineering labs during the summer on the St. Paul campus.
 They will also spend J-Term doing a project to benefit the common good that bolsters their hands-on STEM experience.